Civale dominates Tigers again in 4-1 Cleveland victory

 “I really feel like things are going smoothly right now,” he said.
 “I’m having enough success that I’m not trying to make major adjustments between starts.
 I can focus on minor things.”

-Civale (7-1) improved to 6-0 with a 2.19 ERA in seven career starts against the Tigers, including three wins this season.
+Civale is 6-0 with a 2.19 ERA in seven career starts against the Tigers, including three wins this season.
 He allowed one run, six hits and a walk in eight-plus innings.

 “I’m probably the wrong guy to ask about what he’s doing, because we certainly aren’t figuring anything out,” Tigers manager A.J.
 Hinch said.
 “All I know is he’s got a lot of pitches we can’t hit.”